DennisPing/Hill-Climbing-Search-Algorithm/README.md

 *Note: Computation done on an AMD Ryzen 5600x.
 Performance may vary.*

-## Is a complete brute force run worth it?
+## Is calculating every possible neighbor worth it?

 Heck no. Generating every possible neighbor from a random solution leads to testing a huge number of negligble solutions.

-Among the full list of 754 cities, there are 283,881 unique pairs of cities which also means swapping is done that many times.
-For only 1 iteration.
+Among the full list of 754 cities, there are 283,881 unique pairs of cities which also the number of possible city swaps.
-Thus, for 10k iterations, you are swapping 2,838,810,000 times.
+Thus, for 10k iterations, you are city swapping 2,838,810,000 times.

-Rather, you can achieve similar results by randomizing the swap positions and limiting the number of swaps to 500 per iteration.
+You can achieve similar results by randomizing the swap positions and limiting the number of swaps to 500 or 1000 per iteration.
 In fact, you often stumble into a better solution by sheer luck.

 ## Example Input